tarantool/crud/doc/storage_call.md

 - The reference protects only the declared routing bucket.
 A target function that accesses data from other buckets must provide its own consistency guarantees.
+- A top-level batch error does not mean that every item was rolled back.
+A target on another replica set may already have committed, while its partial result is not returned.
+Retrying the whole batch requires idempotency.
 - CRUD does not enforce a server-side execution timeout.
 Target functions must bound their own execution time and use application-level idempotency.
 - Function arguments and return values must be MessagePack-serializable.